hafid34bba/Comparaison-between-Gan-data-augmentation-and-traditional-data-augmentation/README.md

 # Comparaison-between-Gan-data-augmentation-and-traditional-data-augmentation

-In this project i compared the effect of applying GAN for data augmantation to traditional data augmentation techniques.<br>
+In this project I compared the effect of using GAN for data augmentation to traditional data augmentation techniques.<br>
 The dataset used in that project is  [NotMnist](https://www.kaggle.com/datasets/lubaroli/notmnist).

 <h2> Accuracy with traditional techniques of data augmentation:<br>